la-ots/pelican/docs/components/app-screen.md

 - Used in the App Screen.
 - Presents only two levels of navigation.
 - Child pages should get the class `active` added to their class list, in both the `li` and `a` which hold the link when they’re being viewed.
-- Current child pages also get the eye icon, <span class="fas fa-eye" aria-hidden="true"></span> when they’re being viewed.
+- Current child pages also get the eye icon, <span class="icon fas fa-eye" aria-hidden="true"></span> when they’re being viewed.
 The same icon is used in [Breadcrumbs](/components/breadcrumbs) to indicate the current page.
 - Child items will only appear when they’re toggled by the button to the right of their parent link.
 - The sidebar footer is empty by default but available for 1 or 2 short links